Blake L. Sartini: Philanthropy

-Sartini was the chair of the capital campaign for Bishop Gorman High School which raised over $50 million.
-This was put toward the construction of a new campus.
+Sartini was the chair of the capital campaign for Bishop Gorman High School, which raised over $50 million toward the construction of a new campus.
 He is also a member of the Board of Trustees of the University of Nevada, Las Vegas (UNLV) Foundation.

 Personal life

 Sartini has been married to his wife Delise since 1983.
 They have three children: Blake Jr., Lorenzo, and Sandra.